cblancac/text-classification/README.md

 ## :airplane: Deployment

-To deploy this model, four services are used from AWS:
+To deploy this model, three services are used from AWS:

 1. **EC2**:
 The folder lambda-docker need to be storage in the EC2 instance.
 This folder contains the next files: